-© Copyright 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199
+© Copyright 2022 · Strauss Esmay Associates, LLP · 1886 Hinds Road · Suite 1 · Toms River, NJ 08753-8199 · 732-255-1500

 EF.
-Preservation of Evidence

-- School officials will secure and preserve any such graffiti or other evidence of a suspected bias hate crime or bias-related act pending the arrival of the local pPolice dDepartment or the county prosecutor's office. - 2.
-The school officials, when feasible, will cover or conceal such evidence until the arrival of the local pPolice dDepartment or county prosecutor's office in a manner designed to minimize the harm and continued exposure to students by such evidence, but that will not permanently damage or destroy such evidence or otherwise limit its utility in an ongoing investigation or prosecution.

-3. The Police Department and/or the county prosecutor's office will photograph or otherwise document the location and content of any such graffiti or other bias-based evidence as soon as possible, so that the graffiti or other evidence may be removed or eliminated at the school district's earliest opportunity.
+Preser vation of Evidence 1.
+School officials will secure and preserve any such graffiti or other evidence of a suspected bias hate crime or bias-related act pending the arrival of the local pPolice dPepartment or the county prosecutor's office.
+2. The school officials, when feasible, will cover or conceal such evidence until the arrival of the local pPolice dDepartment or county prosecutor's office in a manner designed to minimize the harm and continued exposure to students by such evidence, but that will not permanently damage or destroy such evidence or otherwise limit its utility in an ongoing investigation or prosecution.
+OPERATIONS R 8465/page 5 of 5 Bias Hate Crimes and Bias-Related Acts 3.
+The Police Department and/or the county prosecutor's office will photograph or otherwise document the location and content of any such graffiti or other bias-based evidence as soon as possible, so that the graffiti or other evidence may be removed or eliminated at the school district's earliest opportunity.